|Tuition fee type||Cost (per annum)|

 - Editorial Production Assistant with a Biomed Central Scientific Publisher

-Others have opted for postgraduate study (PGCE, MSc, MPhil, PhD or other competitive undergraduate courses, such as medicine, veterinary science), have set up their own business (dog breeding/ grooming) or taken non-animal related graduate employment.
+Others have opted for postgraduate study (PGCE, MSc, MPhil, PhD or other competitive undergraduate courses, such as medicine, veterinary science), have set up their own animal-related business or taken non-animal related graduate employment.

 All students in their first year of study will have an opportunity to engage with the CareerSmart programme as an integral part of a core module of study.
 Once you have completed this, a wide range of other career-related provision and services will be available to support your development throughout your studies.